cire-thk/BifacialSimu/Readme.md

 __Install BifacialSimu__

 To install BifacialSimu and Copies of [bifacial_radiance](https://github.com/NREL/bifacial_radiance) and [pvfavtors](https://github.com/SunPower/pvfactors), you can use:
-> pip install Bifacialsimu --ignore-installed
+> pip install BifacialSimu

 If that does not work for you, navigate to your local GitHub folder or download BifacialSimu on GitHub.
 In spyder for example you can navigate using __cd__:
 > cd C:\Users\XXX\XXX\GitHub\bifacialSimu

 Now use:
-> pip install . --ignore-installed
+> pip install .

+You can also use:
+> pip install BifacialSimu

 Check, if these standard python packages have been installed:
 − [Pvlib](https://pvlib-python.readthedocs.io/en/stable/index.html)